 We lease a 23,000 square foot facility located in Eden Prairie, Minnesota.
-The lease period commenced December 1, 2011 and extends through March 31, 2016.
+The lease period commenced December 1, 2011 and extends through March 31, 2019.
 This facility serves as our corporate headquarters and houses substantially all of our functional areas.
-Monthly rent and electricity for our new headquarters total approximately \$23,000.
-The lease includes several months abated rent and contains future rent escalation provisions based upon Consumer Price Indexes.
-Rent expense is being recorded across all periods covered by the lease.
+Monthly rent and common area maintenance charges for our headquarters total approximately \$23,000.
+The lease contains provisions for annual inflationary adjustments.